 Orion is a company whose products are of significant social importance.
 As a workplace, we offer our employees the chance to develop, manufacture and sell products that promote well-being, health and quality of life, and we offer a fair compensation and good employee benefits in return.

 Sustained economic success requires us being able to continuously ensure competitiveness and cost-effectiveness with the right strategy decisions and enhancement of procedures and the product portfolio.
-Our growth is based on a competitive diagnostic and pharmaceutical product portfolio, which the Group builds by actively developing new products in both our own R&D organisation and through wide-ranging cooperation with external parties.
+Our growth is based on a competitive pharmaceutical product portfolio, which the Group builds by actively developing new products in both our own R&D organisation and through wide-ranging cooperation with external parties.

 Our shareholder base is quite diverse.
 The largest shareholder group consists of private Finnish households.
 At the end of 2017, Finnish shareholders held about 60% of the total shares and 91% of the total votes.
 Detailed information on the shareholder base is presented and updated on a monthly basis in the “Investors” section of our corporate website.

 As a public listed company, we fulfil our disclosure obligations diligently.
 We also actively develop our corporate communications and aim to utilise different communication channels and tools in a versatile, yet purposeful manner.
 Our focus is on the good quality of the contents of our financial statements and our website to provide capital markets and shareholders with up-to-date information about the Group’s operations and performance.
 We also organise regular meetings with investors in various locations in Finland and abroad.
 A calendar can be seen under the “Investors” section of our corporate website containing both past and upcoming investor events and roadshows.

 Most of the annual donations made by the Orion Group for purposes of public interest are based on the decision by the Annual General Meeting to donate part of the distributable assets of Orion Corporation to medical research and other purposes of public interest.
 The Board of Directors decides on the allocation of the donations.